hectorcorrea/ldpserver/readme.md

 ## TODO
 A lot.

+* Support isMemberOfRelation in Direct Containers.

-* Support Direct and Indirect Containers.
+* Support Indirect Containers.
 Currently only Basic Containers are supported.

 * Support HTTP PUT, PATCH, and DELETE.